 If you have to work with Dell technical support on an issue with a server but the security policies restrict direct Internet connection, you can provide technical support with necessary data to facilitate successful troubleshooting of the problem without having to install any software or download tools from Dell and without having access to the Internet from the server operating system or Lifecycle Controller.
 You can send the report from an alternate system and make sure that the data collected from your server is not viewable by unauthorized individuals while sending it to technical support.

-You can generate a health report of the server and using Lifecycle Controller, you can export the report to a location on the management station (local) or to a shared network location such as Common Internet File System (CIFS) or Network File Share (NFS).
-You can then share this report directly with technical support.
+You can generate a health report of the server and using Lifecycle Controller, you can export the report to a location on the management station (local) or to following shared network location: